 I tried to find other PM jobs within my organization but I either had visa/passport issues (the agonies of owning just a green passport) or was not qualified for the role.
 Eventually, I left my job, took some time to be funemployed and then started 3 businesses the following year… I was BUSYYYYY!!!

-Safe to say when I eventually burnt out, it was as dramatic as Humpty Dumpty’s fall from the great wall..
-Let’s save this content for another day..
+Safe to say that when I eventually burnt out, it was as dramatic as Humpty Dumpty’s fall from the great wall.
+Let’s save this content for another day.

-Of course, it didn’t happen just like that but I’ll stop here so watch out for part 2, 3 and maybe 4 where I talk more about the courses I did, the lessons I learnt, job search process and my experience at my first real PM job.
+Of course, it didn’t happen just like that but I’ll stop here so watch out for part 2, 3 and maybe 4 where I talk more about the courses I did, My mistakes and struggles, the lessons I’ve learnt so far, the job search process and my experience at my first real PM job.

 If you read up to this point, you are the real MVP.